IUSCA/bioloop/docs/dataset_duplication.md

 Duplicate datasets are registered by the `watch.py` script, if it finds a dataset present in the `source_dir` directory which has the same name and type as an existing active dataset.

-The duplicate dataset is registered at the database level, and action items and notifications are created in the system, to allow operators/admins a chance to review the duplicate dataset.
+The duplicate dataset is registered at the database level, and action items and notifications are created in the system, to allow authorized users a chance to review the duplicate dataset.

 Upon registration, the `watch` script launches the `handle_duplicate_datasets` workflow that runs the `await_stability`, `inspect_dataset` and `compare_duplicate_datasets` steps on the duplicate dataset.
 - The `compare_duplicae_datasets` step compares the newly created duplicate dataset with the original dataset, and generates a comparison report which is persisted to Postgres.

-The results of the comparison analysis are shown to operators/admins in the UI, based on which they can either accept or reject a duplicate dataset.
+The results of the comparison analysis are shown to authorized users in the UI, based on which they can either accept or reject a duplicate dataset.

 ### Versioning